apache/pekko/docs/src/main/paradox/discovery/index.md

 Java
 :  @@snip [CompileOnlyTest.java](/discovery/src/test/java/jdoc/org/apache/pekko/discovery/CompileOnlyTest.java) { #full }

-Port can be used when a service opens multiple ports e.g. a HTTP port and an Akka remoting port.
+Port can be used when a service opens multiple ports e.g. a HTTP port and an Pekko remoting port.

 ## Discovery Method: DNS

 @@@ note { title="Async DNS" }

-Akka Discovery with DNS does always use the @ref[Akka-native "async-dns" implementation](../io-dns.md) (it is independent of the `pekko.io.dns.resolver` setting).
+Pekko Discovery with DNS does always use the @ref[Pekko-native "async-dns" implementation](../io-dns.md) (it is independent of the `pekko.io.dns.resolver` setting).

 @@@